Irish vs. Scottish Music: Unearthing Differences

 A violinist and a bagpiper.

-Fiddle playing in Irish music frequently showcases a fluid, detailed style with a considerable amount of ornamentation, adding a lively complexity to melodies.
-Scottish fiddling, alternatively, often leans into a more assertive, rhythm-focused approach that complements the straight drive of the tunes.
+Fiddle playing in Irish music often shows a smooth style with many extra notes.
+This adds a lively feel to the melodies.
+Scottish fiddling often leans into a stronger way of playing that focuses on rhythm.
+This matches the straight drive of the tunes.

 For a more thorough introduction to the history of the Highland Pipes, The Highland Pipe and Scottish Society 1750-1950 is a good resource.
 By clicking this link, you will be directed to its page on Amazon: https://amzn.to/47SuFGY